russelltg/wl-screenrec/README.md

           which audio device to record from. list devices with `pactl list short sources` [default: default] --audio-backend <AUDIO_BACKEND>
           which ffmpeg audio capture backend (see https://ffmpeg.org/ffmpeg-devices.html`) to use. you almost certainally want to specify --audio-device if you use this, as the values depend on the backend used [default: pulse]
+      --no-damage
+          copy every frame, not just unique frames.
+This can be helpful to get a non-variable framerate video, but is generally discouraged as it uses much more resources.
+Useful for testing
+      --gop-size <GOP_SIZE>
+          GOP (group of pictures) size
   -h, --help
           Print help
   -V, --version